-Depreciation expense increased to \$47,435 during the Quarter compared to \$34,542 for the same quarter in Fiscal 2021.
-Depreciation expense is primarily related to the Company's leased office premise, and was offset by amounts recognized under Federal rent subsidy programs of \$10,054 in the Quarter (2021 - \$24,326).
+Depreciation expense was \$23,900 during the Quarter compared to \$26,371 for the same quarter in Fiscal 2021.
+Depreciation expense is primarily related to the Company's leased office premise, and was offset by amounts recognized under Federal rent subsidy programs of \$33,448 in the Quarter (2021 - \$32,496).

-Share based compensation increased to \$147,255 for the Quarter compared to \$25,244 for the same quarter in Fiscal 2021.
+Share based compensation increased to \$141,750 for the Quarter compared to \$30,759 for the same quarter in Fiscal 2021.
 This increase is primarily related to the increases in the number of options and the estimated fair value of the options earned, and the fair value of Restricted Share Units earned and recognized during the Quarter.
-The DSU and RSU Plans were approved by the shareholders in February 2021.
+The Company's Deferred Share Unit ("DSU") Plan and Restricted Share Unit ("RSU") Plan were approved by the shareholders in February 2021.

-At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were re-measured using the Black-Scholes pricing model, which resulted in a gain of \$75,770 for the Quarter (being the decrease in the estimated value of these warrants between November 30, 2021 and August 31, 2021).
+At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were re-measured using the Black-Scholes pricing model, which resulted in a loss of \$9,200 for the Quarter and a gain of \$66,570 for the Six Month Period, respectively, compared to a loss of \$2,146,464 and a loss of \$2,339,521 in the comparable quarter and six month period in Fiscal 2021, respectively.
 The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods.